telefonicaid/fiware-cygnus/flume/README.md

     hdfs:///user/<username>/<organization>/<entityDescriptor>/<entityDescriptor>.txt

 The username, in the current version, is the `cosmos_default_username` parameter that can be found in the configuration (but in future releases it is expected to be given by Orion in the notifications).
-The `organization` is given by Orion as a header in the notification.
+The organization is given by Orion as a header in the notification and sent to the sinks through the Flume event headers (`fiware-service`),

 Within files, Json documents are written following one of these two schemas: